Adam-Brace/Vite-Express-Template/README.md

 ## Running Tests

-To run tests make sure you are in the server or client directory, then run the following command
+### To run tests, make sure you are in the server or client directory, then run the following command:

 ```bash
   npm run test